rupor-github/gencfg/README.md

 Presently defined actions:

-    path_clean - same as calling filepath.Clean(value) on the configuration field assure_dir_exists - will call os.MkdirAll(value), not changing field itself
+    path_clean - same as calling filepath.Clean(value) on the configuration field path_toslash - same as calling filepath.ToSlash(value) on the configuration field assure_dir_exists - will call os.MkdirAll(value), not changing field itself
     assure_dir_exists_for_file - will call os.MkdirAll(filepath.Dir(value)), not changing field itself